Collaborative Unlabeled Data Optimization: Collaborative Data Optimization Framework

-\textbf{Step \circled{1}: Data distributing.} The open data platform initiates the process by randomly partitioning the entire set of unlabeled data $D$ into $K$ non-overlapping subsets.
-Each participant then downloads one of these subsets from the platform, denoted as $D^{(k)}$, where $k$ denotes the $k$-th participant. \\ \textbf{Step \circled{2}: Data optimization.} Each participant optimizes their respective unlabeled dataset $D^{(k)}$ using the prior model $\mpsi^k$.
-This data optimization process, defined in \propref{pro:1}, yields optimized targets $D^{(k)}_Y$ and optimized data ${D^\prime}^{(k)}$.\\ \textbf{Step \circled{3}: Data alignment.} The heterogeneity of prior models among participants induces significant variations in their distribution of the targets.
-This issue, referred to as \emph{target distribution inconsistency} (defined in \secref{sec:definition_issue}), necessitates an alignment strategy (detailed in \secref{sec:uniform_value}) to align the target distribution spaces across participants.
-Crucially, each participant needs to align their targets to the distribution space of the most optimal prior model using a learnable transformation matrix $\mT^{(k)}$, yielding the final optimized dataset ${D^\prime}^{(k)}$.
-Further details are provided in \secref{sec:uniform_value}.\\ \textbf{Step \circled{4}: Data uploading.} After optimization and alignment, participants upload their optimized datasets $\{{D^\prime}^{(k)}\}_{k=1}^K$ back to the open data platform. \\ \textbf{Step \circled{5}: Data merging.} The platform aggregates all the optimized datasets received from the participants to form a consolidated dataset.
+\textbf{Step \circled{3}: Data Alignment.} The heterogeneity of prior models among participants induces significant variations in their distribution of the targets.
+This issue, referred to as \emph{target distribution inconsistency} (defined in \secref{sec:definition_issue}), necessitates an alignment strategy (detailed in \secref{sec:uniform_value}) to align the target distribution across participants.
+Crucially, each participant needs to align their targets distribution to the most optimal prior model using a learnable transformation matrix $\mT^{(k)}$, yielding the final optimized dataset ${D^\prime}^{(k)}$.
+Further details are provided in \secref{sec:uniform_value}.

+\textbf{Step \circled{4}: Data Uploading.} After optimization and alignment, participants upload their optimized datasets $\{{D^\prime}^{(k)}\}_{k=1}^K$ back to the open data platform.

+\textbf{Step \circled{5}: Data Merging.} The platform aggregates all the optimized datasets received from the participants to form a consolidated dataset.